Skip Navigation or Skip to Content

 • Loftness Specialized Farm Equipment v.
 Twiestmeyer & Assocs. et al. (D. Minn.) – Won federal jury trial involving alleged $6 million breach of non-disclosure agreement following seven years of litigation and two appeals

 • TelCom Construction Inc. v.
 Michael Simon and MP Nexlevel, LLC (Minn.
 Dist.
-Ct.) – After replacing prior counsel, obtained vacation of previously entered temporary injunction and obtained summary judgment on non-compete and tortious interference claims.
+Ct.) – After replacing prior counsel, obtained vacatur of previously entered temporary injunction and obtained summary judgment on non-compete and tortious interference claims.

 • Wesco Distribution, Inc. v.
 Vittorio: Won a TRO in Minnesota federal district court in favor of Wesco Distribution, Inc. in a non-compete matter.